ericrenone/CGI-Collective-Geometric-Inscription/README.md

 - **Spatial coverage:** actions distributed across $\mathcal{S}$, not concentrated in one region
 - **Replications:** multiple independent instances for out-of-sample validation
 - **Field variation:** the field must evolve across observation indices for the Markov structure to be estimable

 ---

+## Position at the Research Frontier

+The existing literature on spatial and spatiotemporal point processes treats the conditional intensity function as a physical rate — a measure of how frequently events occur given prior history, calibrated against observational data from natural or social systems in which the generating agent is unobservable.
+Collective Geometric Inscription departs from this tradition at a foundational level: the conditional intensity $\lambda(q, \ell \mid X_t)$ is interpreted not as a rate but as a **decision rule** — the probability that a deliberate human agent, upon observing the current field configuration $X_t$, selects shape category $q$ and placement location $\ell$.
+This reinterpretation transforms the inferential objective.
+Rather than characterizing the statistical structure of an observed pattern post hoc, the framework targets the latent behavioral mechanism that generated it, and does so through a purpose-designed experimental pipeline in which actions, ordering, and field states are recorded with full observability.
+To our knowledge, no existing work in the marked spatial point process literature — including recent neural and Gibbs-process extensions — combines a behavioral causal interpretation of the intensity function with a controlled sequential experiment designed specifically to identify that function.
+The 2024–2025 frontier has expanded the expressive power of intensity models considerably; it has not addressed the problem of recovering an interpretable decision rule from a collective artifact produced by uncoordinated human agents.
+That is the problem this framework addresses.

+---